AndroidArena/BestCovid19_bot-DialogFlow/README.md

-# BestCovid19_bot-DialogFlow
+# Covid-19-Bot
-This chatbot developed using Dialoglow,python,flask,MongoDB and deployed on Telegram. search @bestcovid19_bot on telegram app
+Covid-19-Bot in flask and deployed on cloud